theycallmetyson/tcmt-mern-app-boilerplate/README.md

 ## Installation

-Use the package manager [npm](https://www.npmjs.com/) to install all the dependencies.
+Use the package manager [npm](https://www.npmjs.com/) to install all the dependencies separately in backend and in frontend (not in root folder).

 ```bash
 npm install